An objective of this website is to facilitate the exchange of information about ‘Communicating, Visually’ using Response to Vision.

 Q. Doesn’t the internet provide a dominant source of visual information?

-A. Not always – the resource, Response to Vision, emphasises observation as input and a foundation for visual thinking and subsequent
+A. Not always – the resource, Response to Vision, emphasises observation as input and a foundation for visual thinking and subsequent output.

 Q. Can we think Visually?